 Have Important Documents Ready

-There are certain things to know before selling a home, regardless if it’s a single family or multi family home.
+There are certain things to know before selling a home, regardless of whether it’s a single-family or multi-family home.
 It’s helpful that before listing a home for sale that important documents are readily accessible for potential buyers.